The Prophet’s Da`wah Methodology (Part 3)

 Some of the common questions that any invitees may ask are as such: What is in this da`wah for me?
 How does it benefit me?
 What if I reject it?

-The Qur’an makes the answers to these questions clear for all, and categorically indicates that by responding positively to the da`wah, the invitees are not doing favor to the Prophet, let alone to Almighty Allah:
+The Qur’an makes the answers to these questions clear for all, and categorically indicates that responding positively to the da`wah, the invitees are not doing favor to the Prophet, let alone to Almighty Allah:

 Whoever is guided does so for their own good; and whoever strays does so at their own peril.
 (Al-Israa’ 17:15)